 - Australian Restructuring Insolvency & Turnaround Association (Associate)

-- Institute of Chartered Accountants of Australia (Fellow)
+- Chartered Accountants Australia & New Zealand (Fellow)

 Stewart has vast experience working with corporations of all sizes – from single-director businesses, SMEs and multi- company groups.